gbif/hp-swissnatcoll/en/how-to-publish-data.md

    - empty scientificName or catalogNumber cells
    - duplicated headers (field names) or un-titled columns
    - an unwanted space after a header

+⚠️ There are fields that you don't need to have in your import file because they are added by DAGI automatically : _institutionCode_, _institutionID_, _collectionCode_, _collectionID_ and _datasetID_.
+These attributes are fixed by GRSciColl and GBIF.

 Please refer to our [FAQs](/en/data-aggregator-faqs){:target="_blank"} for more details on preparing your data for import into DAGI.